Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 Step 6: Reduce spending on discretionary expenses.

 Now’s the time to reduce spending on the things we need to sustain us, but that have wiggle room.
 My favorite example: groceries!
-Oh yeah!
 It’s easy to gloss over line items like groceries because they’re necessities.
 And while yes, food is a requirement, expensive food is not.
-Since food expenses are one of the most oft-cited reasons by readers for participating in the UFM, let’s dig in to some tasty examples.
-Note that it might take some work to find the cheapest, healthiest grocery options initially, but once you figure out your frugal system, it won’t take you any more time!
+Since food expenses are one of the most oft-cited reasons by readers for participating in the UFM, let’s dig into some tasty examples.
+Note that it might take some work to find the cheapest, healthiest grocery options, but once you figure out your frugal system, it won’t take you any more time!
 It’s a ‘set it and forget it’ type of situation, so don’t fear the cheaper.

-We eat organic produce, delicious cheeses, local meats, and more, but we do it on the cheap.
+We eat organic produce, delicious cheeses, local meats, and more on the cheap.
 Here’s how:

 - What Does A Frugal Person Eat?